 Often called a ministroke, a transient ischemic attack may be a warning.
-About 1 in 3 people who have a transient ischemic attack will eventually have a stroke, with about half occurring within a year after the transient ischemic attack.
+About 1 in 3 people who has a transient ischemic attack will eventually have a stroke, with about half occurring within a year after the transient ischemic attack.

 - Weakness, numbness or paralysis in your face, arm or leg, typically on one side of your body